Login | Register

 Malaria: The uPhongolo Route is a low risk malaria area.
 However, guests travelling via Mpumalanga or Swaziland are advised to take precautions against malaria.
 Travellers are advised to consult their doctor or pharmacist regarding anti-malarial prophylactics.

-Seasonal Differences:
+Seasonal differences:

-Nov–Feb (mid-Summer):
+Nov–Feb (mid-summer):

 Fishing – this is a wonderful time to catch large fish.
 The waters of the Jozini Lake become clearer in February.
 The best chance for catching tiger fish is with live bait or chicken livers.